seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **Messenger**
 Ay, my good lord: five talents is his debt,
 His means most short, his creditors most strait:
-Your honourable letter he desires
+Your honorable letter he desires
 To those have shut him up; which failing,
-Periods his comfort.
+Periods his comfort. /

 **TIMON**
-Noble Ventidius!
+/ Noble Ventidius!
 Well;
 I am not of that feather to shake off
 My friend when he must need me.
 I do know him
 A gentleman that well deserves a help:
-Which he shall have: I'll pay the debt,
-and free him.
+Which he shall have: I'll pay the debt, and free him.

 **Messenger**
 Your lordship ever binds him.